nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

     ```
     CMake: Set build type
     ```
-    and set it to the Debug build type.
+    and set it to the `Debug + NanoCLR` build type.
 Currently only this build type is working.
+If it also asks for a kit select `ESP32 Tools`

 3. Press F7, click on Build in the Status bar or enter the command
     ```